Be the first one to rate this experience!

 Please note that at least 4 participants are required for the trip to run.

-Price is inclusive of ferry, bird sanctuary visit and bus, lunch and a 2hr circular walking tour, including a stop at the museum.
+Price is inclusive of ferry, bird sanctuary visit and bus and a 2hr circular walking tour, including a stop at the museum.

 Suitable footwear and clothing to be worn, please bring cash as ATM's are limited, excursions are subject to sailing - weather permitting.